callmeartan/privacy-policy/README.md

 ## Introduction

-Welcome to Dailoop ("we," "our," or "us").
+Welcome to Habitly ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data.
 This privacy policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## Information We Collect